+What do home inspectors look for?
 The idea of a home inspection can be worrisome – at least for some people.
-Some think this way because they have no idea of what happens during the home inspection while others think it’s a deal killer.
-For some reason, a home inspection may cause anxiety to both buyer and seller but looking at the bigger picture, it’s actually beneficial for both.
+Some think this way because they have no idea of what happens during the home inspection.
+Others think it’s a deal killer.
+For some reason, a home inspection may cause anxiety to both buyer and seller.
+However looking at the bigger picture, it’s actually beneficial for both.
 So whether you are a buyer or a seller, realize there’s no such thing as a perfect home.
 What the home inspector does is to provide you the knowledge you need to know about the home.
 Our inspectors email you a comprehensive inspection report of the property.

 A home inspection is not a Pass/Fail examination.
 It’s a service performed to see what issues if any, there are with the home.
-More than likely, the home inspection report will show some concerns with the home, whether it is minor or costly.
-To further understand what home inspectors look for, read on to know the important points about this vital part of the real estate transaction.
+More than likely, the home inspection report will show some concerns with the home.
+Whether it is minor or costly.
+To further understand what home inspectors look for, read on to discover the important points about this vital part of the real estate transaction.

 What’s Included In The Home Inspection?

-A home inspection is a non-invasive visual examination of the home which can run between 3 hours or more depending on the homes square footage.
-The home inspector will look at the structural, safety and function of the home including the foundation, basement, crawlspace, roof, siding, deck, porch, patio, garage, walls, doors, ceiling, and major systems including electrical, plumbing, and the HVAC system.
+A home inspection is a non-invasive visual examination of the home which can run between 3 hours or more.
+The home inspector will look at the structural, safety and function of the home.
+This includes examining the foundation, basement, crawlspace, roof, siding, deck, porch, patio, garage, walls, doors, ceiling, and major systems including electrical, plumbing, and the HVAC system.
 The goal of a home inspection is to look for and report on the current conditions of the home.
 Usually within 24-hours following the home inspection, you will receive a comprehensive, full-color, narrative report to inform you of any issues as well as recommendations.

 Major Issues Found

-When water accumulates, it can cause a host of issues that is a red flag for the buyers.
-Water in the basement can be a sign of structural damage, an undetected roof leak or a plumbing leak.
+When water accumulates, it can cause a host of issues that are a red flag for the buyers.
+Water in the basement can be a sign of structural damage. , If left undetected a roof leak or a plumbing leak will occur.
 Indications can be stains on the ceiling or walls, musty smell as well as mold growing in a damp area.
 This can make for a toxic home environment.